adeaver/grammargrove/README.md

 - [x] Frontend should display accents not as numbers
 - [ ] Enter should work on forms
 - [ ] Infra: frontend doesn't always rerender (fast follow)
-- [ ] Word search results should include user vocabulary ID
+- [X] Word search results should include user vocabulary ID
-- [ ] refresh page on user vocabulary
+- [ ] If there has been a change to user vocabulary or user grammar rules, buttons should change to refresh
-- [ ] If there has been a change to user vocabulary, buttons should change to refresh
+- [ ] Searching two numeric forms without a space in between does not yield results (i.e. zheng4zai4 vs zheng4 zai4)

 #### Tech Debt
 - [X] Clean up search endpoint for grammar rules using nested serializers